 Below are some points to tell if your business has breaches:

-- You find your company’s confidential data online
+- Firstly, you find your company’s confidential data online

-- You get more than one login attempts from a remote or an unsecured location
+- Then, you get more than one login attempt from a remote or an unsecured location

-- You come across unauthorized downloads on your network
+- Further, you come across unauthorized downloads on your network

-- You find your logs have been interfered or have been attempted to interfere, possibly to cover up the tracks of a breach
+- Then, you find your logs interfere with or attempt to interfere, possibly to cover up the tracks of a breach

-- You are experiencing a DDoS attack which is sidetracking your security team
+- You are experiencing a DDoS attack that is sidetracking your security team

 You can be alarmed when data is downloaded from your network but only if you have appropriate security software in place.
 Security logs would show a record of suspicious activity.